 It's a story as old as time.
-A rich older man propositions a beautiful young woman for sex.
-In this edition, the rich older man is billionaire Daryl Katz, owner of the NHL's Edmonton Oilers and the beautiful young woman is Greice Santo, a Brazilian model and actress.
+A rich older man allegedly propositions a beautiful young woman for sex.
+In this edition, the alleged rich older man is billionaire Daryl Katz, owner of the NHL's Edmonton Oilers.
+The alleged beautiful young woman is Greice Santo, a Brazilian model and actress.

 In July, Santo submitted a 12-page document to the Hawaii Police Department accusing one of the most powerful men in hockey of offering her money for sex on a number of occasions.
 In November 2015, she was in Hawaii for a photo shoot.
 Katz was also on the trip.
 Santo claims that Katz told her he would pay her $20,000 every time she had sex with him.
 Santo said she politely declined.
-That did not stop Katz.
-In fact, he enlisted his cousin, Michael Gelmon, in his ploy to get Santos in bed.
-The two harassed the Brazilian actress for months.
+That rejection reportedly did not stop Katz.
+According to Santo, Katz enlisted his cousin, Michael Gelmon, in his ploy to get her in bed.
+The two allegedly harassed the Brazilian actress for months.

 Santo, who is married, continued to decline the billionaire's advances.

 Daryl Katz is a Canadian businessman with a net worth of $3.5 billion.
 He made his fortune as chairman and CEO of Canada's biggest drug store company, The Katz Group.
 He is also the owner of the mail order pharmacy, Meditrust Pharmacy, Inc., and, as mentioned the owner of the Edmonton Oilers.
 He is also married and has two teenage children.

 Greice Santos is an actress and model who appeared in season one of the popular TV series "Jane the Virgin."
 She alleges that she was sent to Katz's suite at the Four Seasons hotel.
 That's where and when the alleged harassment began.